 That feeling of being lost in a North African medina before turning the corner to find a great little souk or maybe street vendor is worth getting lost for.
 I often get excited when stumbling across a new bar or coffee shop, so much so it usually requires some celebration!

-Jungles are adventurous locations with plenty of challenges and even opportunities to see something few westerners ever will.
+are The adventurous locations with plenty of challenges and even opportunities to see something few westerners ever will.
 It is even possible a new species of plant or creature may be found, although it is unlikely many would realise.

 The World is fall of small discoveries, a few are large ones, some will be personal others genuinely new which nobody else has experienced but without exception they are discoveries.